securi3ytalent/regexHunter/README.md

 Options:
   -h, --help       Display this help message
-  -t               Identify the web technology
+  -t               Identify the technology used by websites -s               Find the endpoint sensitive data
-  -s               Find the endpoint sensitive data and API -i               Convert domains to IP addresses
+  -i               Convert domains to IP addresses and save to file